DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ##Conditional Jump
 **Currently only two of the KENBAK-1 conditional operations are supported: equal to zero and not equal to zero.**

 The `IF` statement is used for conditional jumps.
-It can be used based on a variable's value being 0 or non=zero.
+It can be used based on a variable's value being zero or non-zero.
 It can also be used to jump based on whether a variable overflow (carry) flag is set (e.g., on by the last add or subtract done using the variable).
 The form is:

 `IF` *variable_name* *test_type* `GOTO` *label_name*